 Calling all movie buffs!
 Get a glimpse of Megatron from the Transformers series at the Mack Truck Historical Museum in Lehigh Valley.
 Trucking fans can learn about how these powerful vehicles have changed over the years.
 And best of all?
 Admission to the Mack Truck Museum is FREE!

 Playthings Etc. is a unique store filled with toys for all ages.
-Located in Butler, Playthings Etc. is shaped like a steel stealth bomber and is home to classic and futuristic toys, science kits, hobby products, and educational toys.
+Located in Butler, Playthings Etc. is shaped like a steel stealth bomber and is home to classic and science kits, hobby products, futuristic and educational toys.
 Customers are encouraged to test the toys on display and participate in demonstrations that can involve anything from remote-controlled cars and unicycles to rockets and magic.
 With more than 3,000 toys to choose from, it’s more than just a store — it’s an out-of-this-world experience!

 Step up to the bat at BWP Bats in Brookville, where you can gaze at the maple bat used by Boston Red Sox player Johnny Damon to score a 2004 World Series homerun against the St. Louis Cardinals.
-BWP Bats grows its own hard maple, ash, and red oak to manufacture more than 35,000 bats each year, which are used by some of the best ball players around!
+BWP Bats grows its own hard maple, ash, and red oak trees to manufacture more than 35,000 bats each year, which are used by some of the best ball players around!
 Baseball lovers also can take a free factory tour to catch a glimpse into how these iconic bats are made.

 The Americana Region’s legendary Pagoda has greeted visitors in Pennsylvania for more than 100 years.
 Sitting high atop Mount Penn, the Pagoda was built to be a luxury resort, but when that wasn’t possible, a series of events enabled The City of Reading to assume ownership of the building and turn it into a tourist attraction.
 Today, the Pagoda still intrigues and attracts visitors who climb its seven stories for incredible views of the area.

-Randyland, located in the Mexican War Streets district of Pittsburgh’s North Side, is one of the city’s most colorful and Instagrammable landmarks, and offers unique insight into the mind of its artist and owner, Randy Gilson.
+Randyland, located in the Mexican War Streets district of Pittsburgh’s North Side, is one of the city’s most colorful and Instagrammable landmarks and offers unique insight into the mind of its artist and owner, Randy Gilson.
 Randyland welcomes visitors to explore the public art displays in and around the property between 10AM and dusk.
 Admission is free to the public.

 This isn’t the typical shenanigans of duck, duck, GOOSE!
 Goose Day was brought to the Juniata River Valley by an England settler in the late 1700s.
-Legend has it consuming Goose on September 29, also known as Saint Michaelmas Day, will leave you with no monetary greed for the rest of the year.
+Legend has it that consuming Goose on September 29, also known as Saint Michaelmas Day, will leave you with no monetary greed for the rest of the year.
 Join in on the celebration at nearby restaurants as they add goose to their menu items!
 Local businesses, organizations, and non-profits also get into the spirit by holding special promotions, events, and sales throughout September.